Exhaust port gasket, springs, and studs

 C. Exhaust port studs

+I have noticed that Miniplane is now using tempered steel (black) studs which are installed with threadlock.
+These will last much longer and will not break as easily as the commonly used stainless steel studs.
 Always check to be sure these studs are installed properly, regardless.
-NOTE: LOOSE STUDS WILL RUIN WHATEVER THEY ARE SCREWED IN TO!
+NOTE: LOOSE STUDS WILL RUIN WHATEVER THEY ARE SCREWED INTO.